omniosorg/omniosorg.github.io/_docs/info/isc-dhcp.md

 ## ISC DHCP SMF Configuration

 Further configuration of the ISC DHCP server can be made by configuring the SMF manifest.
-By default the ISC DHCP server will listen on all interfaces, therefore in this section we will configure the server to listen only on specific interfaces.
+By default the ISC DHCP server will listen on all interfaces, this section will demonstrate configuring the server to listen only on specific interfaces.

 #### Listen on a single interface